-Kentucky law requires every business with one employee or more to provide workers’ compensation insurance.
-This applies to employers with part-time or full-time workers.
+In Kentucky, every business with one employee or more must provide workers’ compensation insurance.
+This applies to both full-time and part-time employees.

+Every state has different requirements for workers’ compensation insurance.
 Kentucky’s workers’ compensation laws require virtually all public and private-sector employers to provide coverage for employees.
-Employers that are not required to provide workers’ comp coverage include:
+Employers that may be exempt from providing workers’ comp insurance include:

 However, employees in all of the above categories may voluntarily participate in their organization’s workers’ comp program.